Laurenhut/ME495-final-project/README.md

 * The [press_service.py][src-press] script launches the `presser_node` node, which provides the `/presser` service.
 This service is intended to be called with a Pose message containing the position of the coffee maker relative to the base frame of Baxter.
 When called, the node will use the [ExternalTools/left/PositionKinematicsNode/IKService][src-press-ik] to produce a series of joint angle solutions relative to the coffee maker, then command the left arm and gripper in a sequence intended to press the start button on the coffee maker.

-* The [enable_robot.py][src-enable] script must be run with an appropriate argument to have any effect.
-It is intended to be called from the command line or a launch file with an argument of -e to enable Baxter's joint motors or -d to disable them.
-This version of the file is a customized variant of a Rethink Robotics script that moves Baxter's arms to a set start position after enabling the joint motors.

 ##### Topics & Services
 * `/opener` : This service can be called with a Pose message that contains the position of the coffee maker.
 It will plan and execute a series of joint movements intended to open the lid of the coffee maker using simple IK solving when it is called.
 After finishing it will return `True`.
 It uses the [Open2.srv][srv-2] definition.